LOADING ...

 There might be some cannibalism out mutha, they might eat the rich

-Do you see yourself as that's rich
+Do you see yourself as somebody that's

-I see myself as a natural hustler,
+I see myself as a born hustler,

 And built myself up so I get it to where I owned it.